urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

   Typically, such fields store the intermediate state of the object,
-    which, for example, is easier to calculate than to serialize and then deserialize Another example of such a field is a reference to an instance of an object that does not require or cannot be serialized
+    which, for example, is easier to calculate than to serialize and then deserialize Another example of such a field is a reference to an instance of an object that does not require or cannot be serialized Deserializing an object with transient fields will create them with the default type value of the field, for example, a transient String field will be null when deserialized

 Externalizable interface
   Can be implement by a class, to add a custom logic when an object of the class is serialized or deserialized,